harveyt/moysetutoring/content/post/ginny.md

 homework or pulled his sister<span dir="rtl">'</span>s hair.
 May suspects that Geoffrey knows his son-in-law has a cruel and vicious streak: it's not that he is insensitive to what is going on in his family, it's just that he prefers a quiet life with as little drama as possible.
-A cold beer and the test match on tele, rather than a serious conversation with his wife.
-Shelling out for an expensive wedding rather than sitting his daughter down and asking about her fiancés anger issues.
+A cold beer and the test match on telly, rather than a serious conversation with his wife.
+Shelling out for an expensive wedding rather than sitting his daughter down and asking about her fiancé's anger issues.
 Now Geoffrey's sister has to step up.
 As Virginia talks through the various options before them, May finds herself getting increasingly irritated and frustrated.
 Why should Virginia have to deal with this?
 Why doesn't Geoffrey grow a pair and confront this young man rather than turning a blind eye